RainieAnt/Geography-of-Fashion/README.md

 ## 🌟 Final report

-Final report, Report.docx, can be downloaded about|
+Final report, Report.docx, can be downloaded here: